 Prospective charter bus drivers will need to be between 18 to 21 years of age, which will depend on the requirements of their position.
 They will also need a 70-degree field of vision in each eye, good hearing and 20/40 corrected or uncorrected vision.
 Most states check the driving records of prospective charter bus drivers before considering them for CDLs.
 Those who have suspended licenses or a history of serious traffic violations may not be eligible for a CDL.
 Applicants who can demonstrate a 2-year history of safe driving may be exempt from some of the CDL driving skills testing.
 Those interested in earning a CDL should check the licensing requirements for the state or states in which she or he will work as a driver.

 Step 2: Complete a Training Course for a Charter Bus Driver

 - Prepare for the knowledge test.
 Each state develops its own exam for issuing the CDL.
-The basic knowledge exams must have at least 30 questions in addition to air brake testing.
 Applicants will need to receive a score of 80% or above to pass.
 Individuals seeking endorsements will need to spend additional time preparing for these exams.

 Step 4: Gain Work Experience

-Most companies seek charter bus drivers who have some amount of experience driving a bus.
+Companies may seek charter bus drivers who have some amount of experience driving a bus.
 Charter bus drivers may gain experience by completing training and working as a school bus or commercial driver.
-Additional work experience may be gained through similar occupations such as couriers or recreation guides.
+Additional work experience may be gained through similar occupations, such as couriers or recreation guides.

 - Consider advancement.
 Advancement opportunities for charter bus drivers are generally limited.
 Bus drivers with extensive experience may be promoted to dispatchers or supervisors.
 Experienced charter bus drivers may take on the responsibility of instructing new charter bus drivers.